tk421bsod/jmmith/README.md

 # jmmith
-Jmmith is a stupid starboard bot I made for a friend's server.
+Jmmith is a starboard bot I made for a friend's server.
 It's a fork of Maximilian with a few special features.